sergiophyceae/sergiophyceae.github.io/_pages/opportunities.md

 ---
 layout: page
-title: Funding opportunities and open positions
+title: Opportunities
 permalink: /opportunities/
-description: Whether you are an undergraduate student, graduate student, or postdoctoral researcher, there are many opporunities to fund your research, training, and career.
-Take advantage of them!
-I am happy to work with you on putting together applications for these funding opportunities.
 nav: true
 nav_order: 4
 display_categories: [work, fun]
 horizontal: false
 ---
+Whether you are an undergraduate student, graduate student, or postdoctoral researcher, there are many opporunities to fund your research, training, and career.
+Take advantage of them!
+I am happy to work with you on putting together applications for these funding opportunities.

 ## Postdoctoral Fellowships
   - [Simons Postdoctoral Fellowships in Marine Microbial Ecology](https://www.simonsfoundation.org/grant/simons-postdoctoral-fellowships-in-marine-microbial-ecology/)